-Student charges are due and payable at the time of registration for all students.
+Student charges are due and payable by the financial clearance deadline for all students.
 Students choosing to remain enrolled past the last day to drop with refund are obligated to cover all tuition, fees, room and board charges incurred in accordance with the refund policy for tuition, room and board charges.
 The University expects students to complete payment for the current semester before advancing to a future semester.
-If semester charges are not covered by the approved payment options a hold will be placed on the student account preventing release of diploma, transcripts and future registration until the balance is covered with verified funds.
+If charges are not covered through the approved payment options a hold will be placed on the student account preventing release of diploma, transcripts and future registration until the balance is paid with verified funds.
 International, Special Admit and Professional Development Students are required to pay their balance in full each semester to avoid enrollment cancellation.